tegorman13/ai_gd_chapter/docs/gd_chapter_v4.md

 implementation are crucial to mitigate these risks and leverage the full potential of LLMs for enhanced information retrieval and synthesis.

-### Future Research Directions (Inputs)

-Future research should address several gaps in our understanding of inputs in human-AI group decision-making.

-1.  **Interplay of Input Categories:** A more detailed exploration of the interplay between different input categories is warranted.
-This includes investigating how human characteristics interact with specific AI system attributes within varying contextual demands.
-For instance, how does the level of human expertise moderate the impact of AI transparency on trust and reliance?
-How do different communication modalities influence the integration of AI advice in groups with varying cognitive styles?
-2.  **Longitudinal Studies:** There is a need for longitudinal studies to investigate the long-term effects of input factors on the evolution of human-AI team dynamics and decision-making strategies over time.
-How do initial trust, expertise assumptions, and biases change with repeated interactions?
-How do groups adapt their communication patterns and shared mental models as they gain experience working with AI systems?
-3.  **Dynamic Role Adjustment:** Research should explore dynamic role adjustment in human-AI teams, where roles are not fixed but can change based on the task demands and the performance of individual team members.
-This includes developing metrics to evaluate the effectiveness of AI-augmented team structures.
-Such metrics should go beyond traditional measures of team performance and consider factors like trust, communication quality, and the development of shared mental models.

-## Information Processing

-The processing stage reveals the complex mechanisms through which humans and AI interact and transform information into collective decisions.

 #### AI in Idea Generation and Creative Discovery

 AI’s role extends beyond data retrieval to fostering creative discovery.